 Community Partnership Program

 The OHSU Knight Cancer Institute created the Community Partnership Program to support the development of sustainable collaborations with Oregon communities to address community-identified cancer needs.
 Grants fund projects anywhere along the cancer continuum from prevention through survivorship.
+Proposals that focus on addressing cancer-related health disparities are highly encouraged.

 The Community Partnership Program is designed to grow and change with the evolving needs of Oregon communities.
-Three tiers of grants will be available to meet the differing needs of communities.
+Three tiers of grants are available to meet the differing needs of communities.
 The hope is to aid organizations in developing their projects over time so they can reapply for larger tier grants as their programs grow.

 The OHSU Knight Cancer Institute is committed to working with communities to identify cancer-related needs of most importance to Oregonians.
 Working together, the result will be robust, sustainable programs that benefit the health of all Oregonians.